-Dr. Ariel Stein is a Supervisory Physical Scientist working at NOAA’s Air Resources Laboratory (ARL) and is currently ARL’s Deputy Director.
-Dr. Stein has ample experience working with transport, dispersion, and photochemical models.
-He has an in-depth understanding of hybrid dispersion modeling techniques including ARL’s HYSPLIT model.
-His research interests cover a wide range of topics dealing with atmospheric transport and dispersion modeling including the simulation of atmospheric tracer release experiments, radionuclides, smoke originated from wild fires, volcanic ash, and wind-blown dust.
+Dr. Ariel Stein is currently ARL Director and Acting Director of the Global Monitoring Laboratory.
+Dr. Stein has extensive experience working with atmospheric transport, dispersion, and photochemical models.
+Previously, Ariel was a Supervisory Physical Scientist before becoming Acting Deputy Director of NOAA’s Air Resources Laboratory.
+Ariel has an in-depth understanding of hybrid dispersion modeling techniques including ARL’s HYSPLIT model.
+His research interests cover a wide range of topics dealing with atmospheric transport and dispersion modeling including the simulation of atmospheric tracer release experiments, radionuclides, smoke originated from wildfires, volcanic ash, and wind-blown dust.
 He has several peer-reviewed papers in these topics in prestigious international journals.
 He holds a B.Sc. in Chemistry from the University of Cordoba, Argentina, a M.Sc. in Environmental Pollution Control and PhD in Meteorology from Penn State University.

 Dr. Myles has a long career at NOAA as an environmental chemist.
 A magna cum laude graduate of Alcorn State University with a B.S. in chemistry and a B.S. in biology, she received her Ph.D. in environmental sciences from Florida Agricultural and Mechanical University where she conducted research with the NOAA Cooperative Science Centers (CSCs) and was awarded a fellowship from the Educational Partnership Program with Minority Serving Institutions (EPP/MSI).